samson84/find-my-movies/README.md

 # Find My Movies

-This app demonstrates how to use GraphQL to fetch some basic movie data and show them in a Material UI based Application.
+This app demonstrates how to use GraphQL and the wikipedia API to fetch some basic movie data and show them in a Material UI based Application.

 ## Usage

 This app is simple Create React App.
-Run `npm install` to install the necessary dependencies, then `npm start` to start the app (in development mode)
+Run `npm install` to install the necessary dependencies, then `npm start` to start the app (in development mode).

 ## Project